OrenKGit/CSE151A_GP/README.md

     - We may later split our data into train, test, and validate splits to help us validate more complex models

 # Our First Model
-- For our first model we plan to fit a simple linear regression with no sentiment analysis to see how a baseline model performs
+- For our first model we plan to fit a simple linear regression to see how a baseline model performs
 - We will use this model to compare a simple strategy to our future more complex models
 - Since our task is classification we chose to bin our model's predictions to the nearest int (1-5)